 - “Whitelist” the applications allowed on your system.
 Do not allow employees to install any application they choose.

-- Keep your operating system up-to-date.
+- Keep your operating system and software applications up-to-date.

 - Restrict administrator rights to only those who need them.

 Other Best Practices:

 - Educate all users about internet safety and cyber risks, and institute a training program that reminds employees the importance of cyber awareness.

 - If you receive an email from a familiar address, but you were not expecting anything, you should contact the sender before opening the attachment.
 Never open attachments unless you know the contents of the file.